patrick-flynn/CSE34341-SVS-Sp2023/syllabus.md

 ## Grading

-The course grade will be based on reading notes, six programming projects, two homework assignments, an in-class midterm exam (March 9 during class), and a final exam (May 8, 11am-1:00pm).
-For each assignment, a numeric grade will be assigned.
-Grades will be made available in Canvas.
-Projects and homeworks are 60% of the course grade, the chapter notes are 10%, and the midterm and final exams are each worth 15%.
+The course grade will be based on reading notes (10%), six programming projects (45%), two homework assignments (15%), an in-class midterm exam (March 9 during class; 15%), and a final exam (May 8, 11am-1:00pm; 15%).

+Grading on reading notes will be very simple: 1.0, 0.5, or 0.0 points per set.
+One assignment with the lowest grade will be dropped for each student (but only one - if you get two 0.0 grades, one of them will still count).
+Late submissions (with a Canvas submission time after Monday at 11:59PM Pacific time) will earn a maximum of one-half point.
+For each assignment or coding project, a numeric grade will be assigned.

 At the end of the semester, number grades will be converted to letter grades: 90/80/70 are the cutoffs for A/B/C grades, respectively, with 2% around the cutoffs for minus and plus grades.
 Thus, B- is 80.0-81.999; B is 82.0-87.999, B+ is 88.0-89.999, and so on.
 The instructor reserves the right to adjust borderline grades in either direction based on observed trend in performance over time, degree of class participation, and other subjective criteria.

 If you believe an error has been made in grading any item, please bring it to the attention of the instructor within seven days of receiving it.
 Factual and clerical errors will of course be cheerfully corrected.
 After seven days, graded items are final and will not be revisited.